rishab0902/Snake-game/readme.md

   - snake: This is runner package having Main class
     - Main :- runner class of this game and includes frame setups
   - gameplay: This package has Gameplay class
-    - Gameplay :-this class has all the methods and functions and all the implementations
+    - Gameplay :- this class has all the methods and functions and all the implementations